tweag/webllm-privacy-experiment/BLOG_1.md

 We’ll keep a close watch on WebLLM’s roadmap—tracking performance fixes, mobile-browser coverage, and smaller-footprint model releases.
 When the tech reaches a point where latency and stability are production-grade, we’ll dive back in, harden the PoC, and publish new findings on integrating browser-side inference into real apps.

 Web-executed LLMs remain an exciting frontier that could upend how AI-powered front-end architectures work, shifting costs and privacy guarantees toward the user’s device.
-Got thoughts or questions?
-Drop us a line—we’re all ears.